suwenyu/OCR-cnn-crf-model/README.md

 python3 train.py
 ```
 ##### 4(d)
 This section repeats 4b and 4c respectively, with utilization of GPU.
-Additional instructions to run will be thus will not be included.
+Additional instructions to run thus will not be included.

 ##### GoogLeNet